gooddaymorgan/Weather-App/README.md

 Please feel free to provide us feedback through any of the below methods:

 - Morgan's Twitter: @daymorgandesign
-- Leah:
+- Leah's E-Mail: chater2915@saskpolytech.ca

-## Lisence
+## License

-Our API: https://open-meteo.com/  is open source and free to use We as Students are protected under the Fair Dealing Law We allow others to use our work
+- Our API: https://open-meteo.com/  is open source and free to use
+- We as Students are protected under the Fair Dealing Law
+- We allow others to use our work